dale0525/siyuan-auto-seq-number/README.md

 - The sequence number is only rendered in SiYuan Note but will not change the original article, so the numbers will not be exported to other formats.

 ## Change Log
+### 1.0.1
+- fix issue when seq number is large than 6

 ### 1.0.0
 - add settings to customize the sequence number for each level of header
 - future updates will be paused unless there are bugs

 ### 0.2.0
 - change event bus to `loaded-protyle-static`( [#1](https://github.com/dale0525/siyuan-auto-seq-number/issues/1) )
-- display seq number using `::befor` and cache result using SessionStorage, so that the seq number won't be reset when focusing on a block( [#2](https://github.com/dale0525/siyuan-auto-seq-number/issues/2), [#3](https://github.com/dale0525/siyuan-auto-seq-number/issues/3) )
+- display seq number using `::before` and cache result using SessionStorage, so that the seq number won't be reset when focusing on a block( [#2](https://github.com/dale0525/siyuan-auto-seq-number/issues/2), [#3](https://github.com/dale0525/siyuan-auto-seq-number/issues/3) )